Kirsten West: Godmother of Southern Rock

 “I wasn’t just booking bands,” she said.
 “I was rebuilding the damn venue.”

-And she was.
 As Kirk often points out about Kirsten’s executive abilities: she gets things done.
-Fueled by instinct, experience, and that stubborn love for live music, she gave the Capitol a new spine.
+Fueled by instinct and that stubborn love for live music, she gave the Capitol a new spin.

 Her secret weapon?
 Years on the road witnessing Kirk and the ABB.
 She knew what touring musicians actually needed: good sound, a hot meal, and someone who respected the grind.